 There may be indeed specific areas, to be carefully and rigorously defined and agreed, that warrant this kind of treatment.
-But on the whole, I do not think that we are about to set up an array of non-accountable supranational monster institutions to run our lives within the region.
-The search for enhanced CARICOM governance must be within the context of continuing political control by Member States, but with a focus on enhancing the efficiency of processes.
+On the whole, I do not think that we are about to set up an array of nonaccountable, supra-national monster institutions to run our lives within the region.
+The search for enhanced CARICOM governance must be within the context of continuing political control by Member States.
+The focus would be on enhancing the efficiency of processes.

 I firmly believe that we should be prepared to introduce a CARICOM Commission "or other executive mechanism" into the institutional structure of CARICOM.
-The idea is to introduce a function with CARICOM with a capacity to mobilize political consensus on issues awaiting decision, and to pursue expeditious implementation of decisions already made.
+The idea is to introduce a function within CARICOM with a capacity to mobilize political consensus on issues awaiting decision.
+Such a function could pursue expeditious implementation of decisions already made.

-Having withdrawn from frontline duties in this exciting theatre of operation, I do not want to second-guess my former colleague Heads of Government in what their final determination might be.
+Having withdrawn from frontline duties in this exciting theatre of operation, I do not want to second-guess my former colleagues (Heads of Government) in what their final determination might be.
 I would only observe, as an interested private citizen and stakeholder, that two issues arise for attention if the proposed Commission or 'other executive mechanism' is to have the intended effect.